Andrewbui389/express-ejs-mongoDB-template/README.md

 3. it should now appear in the directory you were in

 4. use node or nodemon to start project BUT a mongooseDB connection must be made in the .env file or else it will error along with a models folder needing to be created

+5. to link to repository cd into directory and run 'rm -rf .git' then you can proceed to reinitalize git and add to a remote repository as you normally would